getaclue/getaclue.github.io/_posts/2014-10-15-A-different-archival-strategy-for-pictures.markdown

 ---
+author: Alex Kluew
 layout: post
 title: A different archival strategy for pictures on CentOS 7
 meta_keywords: openssl, CentOS7, bash, shell, loops, learning, resources, ideas, guide, noob
 meta_description: openssl, CentOS7, bash, shell, loops, learning, resources, guide, noob
 ---

 I decided to learn about bash scripting in order to encrypt all of my pictures and movies before uploading them.
 More specifically, I wanted individual encryption and not an encryption of an entire archive of pictures and movies.

 This is an exercise in improving my backups.
 I have a habit of not downloading an entire archive because the size of an archive is typically large.
 To solve this problem, I want to mimick my entire library by preserving the file structure on a server.
 However, I wanted to have all of my files encrypted prior to having them uploaded.